 For example, I bought myself testing strips that said they were able to test fluoride (circled in red, in the picture below).

-For example, it’s well known where I live (Toronto, Canada) that fluoride levels in tap water are commonly 0.6 ppm and the fluoride water filter I use provides fluoride-free water.
+For example, it’s well known where I live (Toronto, Canada) that fluoride levels in tap water are commonly 0.6 ppm and the fluoride water filter I use at home is the most reliable way to produce fluoride-free water.

 Yet somehow, the test strips were showing the same fluoride levels for both of them.